Sunday, September 27, 2015

 App appreciation day

-There are some programs that don't get the credit nor respect that they deserve.
-The ones that we use regularly, that never let us down and get the job done perfectly.
+There are some programs that don't get the credit or respect that they deserve.
+The ones that we use regularly, that never let us down, and get the job done perfectly.
 Yet, once their task is complete, they are TOSsed to one side without so much of a thank you.
+How cruel we are.
 Do you know a downtrodden app?
 Then shame on you!

-Sadly, so do I. It's called FastCopy (Pro) by Martin Backchat and is an iconic program for the Atari ST. In fact, you'd be hard-pressed to find anyone that didn't/doesn't use this funky little thing?
-I think every ST owner has a copy of this on their computer and, rightly so, because it has several distinct features and here are a few that I like:
+Sadly, I am guilty of this sin.
+For me, it's called FastCopy (Pro) by Martin Backchat.
+This is an iconic copier/formatter for the Atari ST. In fact, you will be hard-pressed to find anyone who didn't/doesn't use this funky program?
+I think every ST owner has a copy of this on their computer?
+Rightly so, because it has several distinct features that I like:

 1) A brilliant backup tool.